Skip to main content

 22 Checks vs 51 Known Issues: The Truth Behind All Clean

 Worse still, some categories of issues (like cross-Agent data write conflicts, SQL injection risks, and transaction atomicity problems) didn’t even have corresponding checks in the monitoring system.
-It wasn’t that the checks were poorly written — there were simply no checks designed for those categories at all.
+It wasn’t that the checks were poorly written — there were simply no checks designed for that type of issue at all.

 The Agent’s First Instinct: Hand You a Research Plan

-When I handed this problem to the Agent and asked it to analyze and propose improvements, it did something perfectly normal.
+When I handed this problem to the Agent and asked it to analyze and propose improvements, it did something AI often does.
 After a round of “thinking,” it gave me a four-step research plan: first inventory all known issues (Ground Truth), then run a full validation pass, then classify the detection gaps, and finally define improvement targets.

-At the method level, this plan was fine — clear steps, fully executable.
-But when I looked at it, I spotted a fundamental problem:
+At the method level, this plan was fine — the steps were clear and executable.
+But there was a fundamental problem:

 Your research plan is built on coverage rate.
 Its upper bound comes from “the total number of known issue categories.”
 Once that number is capped, the Agent stops growing.

-This is the ceiling problem — your improvement framework is constrained by its own target.
-Whether you push coverage from 22% to 80% or even 100%, once all known issues are detected, the system stalls.
-But in the real world, new problems don’t stop appearing just because your monitoring is thorough.
+This is the ceiling problem — the improvement framework itself is constrained by its own target.
+Whether you push coverage from 22% to 80% or even 100%, once all known issues are detected, the system stops.
+But in the real world, new problems don’t stop appearing just because the monitoring report says 100%.

 So I told the Agent: